 State statutes, the City's Investment Policy and the City's Depository Agreement govern the investments of the City.
-The City is authorized to invest in U. S. Government obligations and its agencies or instrumentalities, obligations of Texas and its agencies, fully insured or collateralized certificates of deposit, fully collateralized repurchase agreements, commercial paper rated A-1+, P-1 with an underlying long-term rating of AA or better, prime domestic bankers acceptances, government pools and money market funds consisting of any of these securities listed, and obligations of states, cities and other political subdivisions with a rating of AAA and a maximum maturity of 18 months.
+The City is authorized to invest in United States Treasuries, its agencies or instrumentalities, other obligations, the principal and interest of which are unconditionally guaranteed or insured by or backed by the full faith and credit of the United States or its agencies and instrumentalities, obligations of Texas and its agencies, counties and cities, and other political subdivisions rated not less than AA, fully insured or collateralized certificates of deposit, fully collateralized repurchase agreements, Guaranteed Investment Contracts, commercial paper rated A-1+, P-1 with an underlying long-term rating of AA or better, government pools and money market funds consisting of any of these securities listed.
 Major provisions of the City's investment policy include the following: depositories must be FDIC-insured institutions, depositories must fully insure or collateralize all deposits, and investments must be purchased in the name of the City and be delivered to the City's agent for safekeeping.

-Deposits - At September 30, 2008, the carrying amount of the City's demand deposits was a \$2,008,000 deficit (bank balance, \$4,289,000).
-The \$2,008,000 consisted of a \$1,274,000 balance in City Funds and a \$734,000 balance in Component Unit Funds.
+Deposits - At September 30, 2009, the carrying amount of the City's demand deposits was a \$1,064,000 deficit (bank balance, \$1,448,000).
+The \$1,064,000 deficit balance consisted of a \$1,981,000 deficit balance in City Funds and a \$917,000 positive balance in Component Unit Funds.
 The balance in cash on hand was \$70,000 at year end.